Cinnamon and Honey Nut Granola

 Best Dried Fruits To Use

 This is where it gets fun!
-Granola is truly one of the few foods you can constantly change up and almost always have it turn out delicious.
-But, if you’re searching for inspiration, here is a list of the dried fruits we love in this granola!
+Granola is one of those foods you can continually change up, and it’s always delicious.
+To add a little extra flavor, here is a list of the dried fruits we love in this granola!
+You can use just one or mix them together.

 - Apricots